ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Improved relationship between PP and star rating

 A [change](https://github.com/ppy/osu/pull/31351) proposed by [tsunyoku](https://osu.ppy.sh/users/11315329) moved AR, Hidden and OD bonuses from PP into star rating.
 This means that star rating values will now be better correlated with their PP values.
+This also introduces Hidden as a difficulty-affecting mod.
 PP values are **not** affected by these changes.

 Some examples of beatmaps affected by these changes: